 This was a little disheartening.
-I didn’t care all that much; I had a person looking out for me if I needed water or Gatorade.
-And I have done plenty of half marathons, so I don’t need the encouragement that maybe a first timer would.
-(A pair of women caught up to me later, and they were both doing their first half marathon.
-They went miles and miles without seeing a soul.)
+I had a person looking out for me if I needed water or Gatorade.
+And I’ve done plenty of half marathons, so I don’t need the encouragement that maybe a first timer would.

-We weren’t going to come in right at the time limit or anything, either.
-We were going to come in at least 50 (probably more) minutes before the course closed.
+We weren’t going to come in right at the time limit either.
+We were on track to come in at least 50 minutes before the course closed.